 Leah Inger, soprano

-On the operatic stage, Ms. Inger has performed with Opera Vivente, Baltimore Concert Opera, Young Victorian Theater Company, Peabody Opera Theater, and Towson University in such roles as Almirena in Rinaldo, Pamina in The Magic Flute, Norina in Don Pasquale, Miss Wordsworth in Albert Herring, the title role in Massenet’s Cendrillon, Yum Yum in The Mikado, Judy in This is the Rill Speaking (Hoiby), and the title role in the children’s opera Sid the Serpent Who Wanted to Sing.
+On the operatic stage, Ms. Inger has performed with Opera Vivente, Baltimore Concert Opera, Young Victorian Theater Company, and Peabody Opera Theater in such roles as Almirena in Rinaldo, Pamina in The Magic Flute, Norina in Don Pasquale, Miss Wordsworth in Albert Herring, the title role in Massenet’s Cendrillon, and Yum Yum in The Mikado.
+She also sings regularly with the Washington National Opera and Maryland Lyric Opera choruses.

 Ms. Inger has sung Handel’s Messiah with the Southern Delaware Chorale, Danbury Music Centre, Annapolis Chorale, and Knoxville Symphony Orchestra and has been a featured soloist on programs with the Bay-Atlantic Symphony, Deer Creek Chorale, and Roland Park Summer Chamber Music Series.
 She was a lead in Cole with the Maryland Arts Festival and appeared in the Baltimore Symphony Orchestra’s Holiday Spectacular and Sci-Fi Spectacular.
 Recently, she has cultivated a passion for creating and performing solo cabaret shows, which have been presented at venues in Baltimore and Chicago.